PythonPieMan/uscapitol-sentiment-analysis/README.md

 -------------------------------
 Overall, I really enjoyed learning more about how people feel about what happened at the US Capitol building yesterday.
 I definitely did not do this alone and relied mostly on other scripts and several YouTube videos to help get me to this point, but I really don't feel like this analysis is quite complete.

-I recently had the privilege of learning about some of the principles of association rules, including Apriori and Eclat.
-As mentioned earlier, I'd love to apply Eclat to at least 1000 tweets as well to explore the most closely associated terms.
+I'd love to look at some bigrams and n-grams for at least 1000 tweets as well to explore the most closely associated terms.
 Until then though, I hope you enjoyed and found value in my analysis.